 If you are claiming Child Benefit for a child who is 16 or 17, you must complete Form CB2.
 The form must be certified by:

 The Back to School Clothing and Footwear Allowance is designed to help meet the cost of uniforms and footwear for students in Ireland attending school.
-The scheme operates from June 1st to September 30th each year.

 You must be receiving certain social welfare payments or payments for training, employment schemes or adult education.